i-palindrome-i/katacoda-scenarios/host-laravel/step1.md

 Once that command completes, we can check that installation succeeded with `php -v`{{execute}}.
 It should report back that we are using some version of PHP 7.3.x.

-Once PHP is reporting back the correct version, we're ready to install a dependency manager in the next step.
+Now that PHP is installed with the correct version, we're ready to install a dependency manager.